Which of the following organelles are found in plant cells but no... | Channels for Pearson+

 1

-Understand the unique functions of plant cells compared to animal cells.
-Plant cells have specific organelles that support their role in photosynthesis and structural support.
+Begin by identifying the unique functions and structures of plant cells compared to animal cells.
+Plant cells have certain organelles that are specialized for their roles in photosynthesis and structural support.

-Identify the organelles listed in the problem: Chloroplasts, Lysosomes, Mitochondria, and Centrioles.

-Recall that chloroplasts are the organelles responsible for photosynthesis, a process unique to plants and some algae, allowing them to convert light energy into chemical energy.
+Understand that chloroplasts are the organelles responsible for photosynthesis, a process that converts light energy into chemical energy stored in glucose.
+This is a function unique to plant cells and some algae.

+Recognize that mitochondria are present in both plant and animal cells as they are involved in cellular respiration, providing energy for the cell.

-Recognize that lysosomes, mitochondria, and centrioles are found in animal cells.
-Mitochondria are involved in energy production, lysosomes in digestion and waste removal, and centrioles in cell division.
+Lysosomes are primarily found in animal cells and are involved in digestion and waste removal, although plant cells have similar structures called vacuoles that perform some of these functions.

-Conclude that chloroplasts are the organelles found in plant cells but not in animal cells, as they are essential for photosynthesis, which does not occur in animal cells.

 Watch next